mackelab/epiphyte/README.md

 ## Installing the package

-#### Note: These installation instructions assume that you have basic fluency in Python and command line interfaces.
-If you would like to set-up this package from scratch, check out the more robust instructions [here.](https://github.com/mackelab/Epiphyte/wiki/Installation)
+#### Note: These installation instructions assume that you are familiar Python and using command line interfaces.
+If you would like to set this package up from scratch (no assumed experience), check out the more robust instructions [here.](https://github.com/mackelab/Epiphyte/wiki/Installation)

 ### (1) Install the required packages by running the following command (Note: we highly recommend doing so within a virtual environment with Python==3.7):